zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 - Total inference time: approximately **499 ms**
 - Practical rate: just under **2 images per second**

-For this die-recognition project, a lower image resolution would probably have been sufficient.
-The purpose of configuring the Edge Impulse impulse at 224 x 224 was to explore the highest practical image resolution that could be processed on an ESP32-S3 for more demanding future projects.
+For this dice recognition project, a lower image resolution or grayscale images instead of RGB would probably have been sufficient, reducing the model's memory requirements and inference workload.
+The purpose of configuring the Edge Impulse impulse at 224 x 224 RGB was to explore the highest practical image resolution that could be processed on an ESP32-S3 for more demanding future projects.

 In Edge Impulse, the image width and height selected in **Impulse Design > Create Impulse** define the image size processed by the Image data block and expected by the exported classifier.
 In this project, the impulse is configured for 224 x 224 RGB images.